The special Brauer group and twisted Picard varieties

-The assumption on $X$ to be non-special, which just says $(H^{2,0}\oplus H^{0,2})(X)\cap H^2(X,\QQ)=\{0\}$, should be superfluous.
+The assumption on the Picard number can be weakened to a genericity assumption, cf.\ \S\! \ref{sec:Mark}.
 If $X$ is not assumed projective, the K3 surface $S$ may be non-projective and for the class $\alpha$ one may have to use an analytic version of the special Brauer group.

 0.5cm

 {\bf Conventions:} In most of this article, we deliberately restrict to complex projective K3 surfaces, but there are interesting questions to explore for more general types of varieties as well as in more arithmetic settings.
 In our discussion it will sometimes be convenient to deal with the scheme-theoretic generic curve in a linear system on a complex projective K3 surface, in which case we work with curves over function fields $\CC(t_1,\ldots,t_n)$.